hoylabs/OpenDTU-OnBattery-docs/docs/firmware/compile_webapp.md

 runs on the client side.
 The communication between the frontend and the ESP32 running OpenDTU-OnBattery is done using the Web API.

+!!! danger "Difference to upstream project"
-The WebApp has to be (re-)compiled before building the firmware, as the WebApp compilation result is not versioned in Git.
+    Unlike in the upstream project, the WebApp has to be (re-)compiled before building the firmware, as the WebApp compilation result is not versioned in Git.

 A PlatformIO pre-script makes sure that an up-to-date WebApp is available in your working directory right before attempting to build the firmware.

 There is a development server which hosts the frontend at your local computer and allows easy development.
 It will forward the requests to the backend